gjyoung1974/vgs_cardform_demo/README.md

             });
 ```

-- A secure "Surrogate" value is persisted within your mobile backend service.
+- A secure "surrogate" or "token" value is persisted within your mobile backend service.
 - The original Card data is now protected within the VGS Vault for later use.
+- Use the secure "surrogate" or "token" to securely operate on sensistive data without handling it directly.
 - Securely authorize payments without directly handling raw/plaintext payment card data in your mobile backend.
 - Safely & securely enrich other business processes, secure data analytics, etc.